ErikOnBike/d3-template/README.md

 *(This version is meant for V4/V5 and has not been tested on V3 or earlier versions of D3)*

 d3-template is a D3 plugin to support templates using D3's data binding mechanism.
 This means you can use D3's familiar functionality directly on or with your templates.
-Apply transactions or add event handlers to template elements with access to the bound data.
+Apply transitions or add event handlers to template elements with access to the bound data.
 Render new data on a template thereby updating attributes, styles and text.
 Also new elements are added and superfluous elements are removed from repeating groups (D3's enter/exit).
 This works for both HTML as well as SVG elements.
 Templates will normally be acting on the live DOM, but can be used on virtual DOM's (like [jsdom](https://github.com/jsdom/jsdom)) as well.

 If you are looking for existing templating support like Handlebars, Mustache or Nunjucks have a look at [d3-templating](https://github.com/jkutianski/d3-templating).